pama7786/quote-generator-app/README.md

      - https://pama7786.github.io/quote-generator-app/

-- There are two parts of this page
+- There are two parts to this page

 ## Menu section ##

- - There several nav bars;
+ - There are several nav bars;

      - Sign up bar where you can sign up to the page.
-     - A feedback form where you can give feedback of how the page is.
+     - A feedback form where you can give feedback on how the page is.
-     - A favourites quotes bar where after you add some quotes to your favourite quotes and you'd like to view them, you click on it and it will directly take you to those quotes.
+     - A favorites quotes bar where after you add some quotes to your favorite quotes and you'd like to view them, you click on it and it will directly take you to those quotes.
-     - There is a search bar where you can search a specific quote that is in your favourite quotes by entering the author's name and clicking search, it will highlight that quote and the authors name.
+     - There is a search bar where you can search for a specific quote that is in your favorite quotes by entering the author's name and clicking search, it will highlight that quote and the author's name.

 ## Body section ##